Manunda, Queensland: History

 Emmanuel College opened in Manunda on 29 January 1986.
-In 2002, Emmanuel College closed and became Djarragun College in Gordonvale, a school committed to improving the educational outcomes of Indigenous students in the Cape York Peninsula area.
+In 2001, Emmanuel College closed and became Djarragun College in Gordonvale, a school committed to improving the educational outcomes of Indigenous students in the Cape York Peninsula area.

 Manunda Library opened in 1991 and underwent a major refurbishment in 2007.

-On 4 February 1991 Trinity Bay Centre for Continuing Secondary Education was established, conducting night classes at Trinity Bay State High School.
+On 4 February 1991, Trinity Bay Centre for Continuing Secondary Education was established, conducting night classes at Trinity Bay State High School.

+Cairns Revival Fellowship Church was built from brick in 1994.
+It was built from brick.

+The Lakes Church of Christ was built in 1995.

 Cairns Flexible Learning Centre opened in 2006.